Linear seesaw in $A^\prime_5$ modular symmetry with Leptogenesis: MODEL FRAMEWORK

 where, $G_{LS}$ is a diagonal matrix containing three free parameters and the choice of Yukawa coupling depends upon the idea of keeping the superpotential singlet.
-Thus, we obtain the pseudo-Dirac mass matrix for the neutrinos as, \\
+Thus, we obtain the structure for the pseudo-Dirac neutrino mass matrix of the form, \\